 Daria Marchenko and Daniel Green: Five Elements of War

-January 25 - February 3, 2018
+January 25 - February 4

 Opening reception and artist presentation: Thursday, January 25, from 6:00 – 8:00PM

-The remainder of the series consists of the following artworks: “The Heart of War,” “The Brain of War,” “The Flesh of War,” and “The Fifth Element or Man-Shell-Money.”
-Speaking to a different aspect of the war, each work stands independently, but is, at the same time, conceptually joined with the other pieces, forming an overall composition.
+The remainder of the series consists of the following artworks: “The Brain of War,” “The Flesh of War,” “The Heart of War,” and “Honor.”
+Speaking to a different deep-seated aspect of the war, each work stands independently, but is, at the same time, conceptually joined to the other pieces, forming an overall thematic composition throughout.

 Daria Marchenko hails from Kyiv, Ukraine, where she attended and graduated from the Kyiv National University of Technologies and Design.
 Her artworks have been exhibited in Ukraine, Western Europe and the Middle East.
 A successful commercial artist, Ms. Marchenko is most known for her involvement as an advocate for public art in Ukraine, and the creation of both interior and exterior wall murals in over thirty countries.

 Daniel Green is a Ukraine-born painter, sculptor, and installation artist.
 He is a graduate of the Kyiv State Secondary Art School of Painting, and a member of the Professional Union of Artists of Ukraine.
 He has participated in numerous group and solo exhibitions in Ukraine and abroad.